Traditional English pronunciation of Latin: Short vowels

 Exceptionally, monosyllables ending in es are pronounced with the rhyme //iːz//, e.g., pes, res.
 This pronunciation is borrowed from that of -es used as an ending.
+Similarly, the pronouns nos, vos are pronounced with the rhyme /-oʊ̯s/ like the similar accusative plural ending.

 Exceptions to the pronunciation of short y generally involve prefixed elements beginning with hy- in an open syllable, such as hydro- and hypo-; these are always pronounced with a long y, e.g. hydrophobia, hypochondria.
 This pronunciation is the result of hypercorrection; they used to be pronounced with a short //ɪ//, as is still the case in the word "hypocrite" and (for some speakers and formerly commonly) hypochondria.

 Prefixes may also behave in anomalous ways: